 This is by far one of the easiest and most effective strategies to start implementing, and can take any number of forms.
 Whether you thank your customers on social media or with a handwritten note inside the packaging, you can brighten their day by acknowledging their business every time they place a new order.

 Besides making your customers smile, this will also help set your business apart.
-Most ecommerce packages are only shipped with the product, some packing peanuts, and an invoice - an experience that feels removed and impersonal.
-When you include a personal message, you turn every point in the customer journey into an opportunity to strengthen your relationship with the customer, making a simple order into an exchange among friends.
+Most ecommerce packages are only shipped with the product, some packing peanuts, and an invoice - an experience that feels completely impersonal.
+When you include a personal message, you turn the entire experience (even after the sale!) into an opportunity to strengthen your relationship with the customer.
+This turns a simple order into an exchange among friends.

-In each of these examples (and any other creative ones you can think of!) your additional content acts as value propositions that improve your customer experience and make you the industry expert.
+Whatever you choose to do, this additional content acts as value propositions that improve your customer experience and position your brand as the industry expert.
 These considerations demonstrate your commitment to helping customers get the most out of your brand at no additional cost.
-Talk about a valuable thank you card!

 As I’ve already mentioned several times, customers love personalization!
-This means that you need to start thinking about your customers as individuals as opposed to part of a larger group.
+This means that you need to start thinking about your customers as individuals who belong to your larger brand community.

 Two great ways to do this is by inviting customers to attend a webinar or a podcast.
-You can sweeten the pot by inviting a celebrity or influencer to address your customers all at once.
-For a Rubiks cube retailer, that might mean inviting the world record holder to give tips and tricks to customers.
-No matter who it is, this is a great way to minimize expenses while still delivering an above-and-beyond experience.
-You may only have to pay for one person to get to your store, but the happiness this type of event brings your customers is priceless!
+You can sweeten the pot by inviting a celebrity or micro-influencer to address your customers all at once.
+This is a great way to minimize expenses while still delivering an above-and-beyond experience.

-Don’t let these ideas limit you, though.
-If you have the resources to run a customer appreciation event, do it!
-Inviting your customers to spend a special evening with other customers at your store is a great way to make them feel special and appreciated - especially if they’re given a little something extra.
+Don’t feel limited to only using these ideas, though.
+If you have the resources to run an in-person customer appreciation event, do it!
+Inviting your customers to spend time with other valued members of your brand community is a great way to make them feel special and appreciated - especially if they’re given a little something extra.
 A free gift, special meet and greet, or bonus discount are only three of the ways that you can turn a regular Friday night at your store into a wonderful evening of value for your loyal customers.

 Now that you have seen some of the many ways you can start thanking your customers, I want to share an example of a business showing me thanks!

 This personalized thank you blew me away!
-It left me feeling valued and important, and guaranteed that I will continue to use ScotiaBank from now on.
+It left me feeling valued and important, and guaranteed that I will continue to do my banking with ScotiaBank.

 If this small gesture can guarantee my customer loyalty, imagine what a combination of thank you gestures can do for your customer base!
-At the end of the day, thanking customers is a huge step towards a total customer retention strategy that will keep your customers happy and coming back time after time.
+At the end of the day, thanking customers is a huge step towards a thriving brand community that will keep your customers happy and coming back time after time.